 An application for a licence can be refused for a number of reasons.
 These can include situations where the proposed licence holder does not meet the fit and proper person test or where the proposed management arrangements are not satisfactory.
-Croydon will look to be more proactive with CPRPL 2020.
+Please refer to the Policy decisions relating to granting of licences under CPRPL 2020.